qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 };
 ```

-a few TokenMatcher generators as example:
+a few TokenMatcher as example:
 ```c++
 using TokenMatcher = std::function<bool(Token::type&)>;
 //...